If you want to spice your stream up a little bit, using a heart rate monitor is a great way to do that.

 Namely, if you are an athlete who uses this monitor while practicing a sport, the electrodes will get wet from your sweat.

-However, if you are a streamer, we can assume that you won’t be sweating, so you should use water to make the electrodes wet.
+However, if you are a streamer, I can assume that you won’t be sweating, so you should use water to make the electrodes wet.

 As for the design and comfort, it is so comfortable that you will almost forget that you’re wearing it.